Thomas Gell: First English Civil War

 As a Presbyterian, the Gell family sided with the Parliamentarians, despite a failed attempt from Charles I to garner support.
 When the war began in August 1642, Gell was instructed to join his brother's regiment, having the task of securing Derbyshire for Parliament.
-This made the Gells the leading Parlimentarians in Derbyshire, with Oliver Cromwell staying at Hopton Hall several times during the war.
+This made the Gells the leading Parliamentarians in Derbyshire, with Oliver Cromwell staying at Hopton Hall several times during the war.

 Gell spent the full Civil War as part of his older brother's command, eventually rising to the rank of Colonel by the War's end in 1645.
 The Gell brothers continued their reputation for brutality, especially from the parading of the Earl of Northampton's body through the streets of Derby after the Battle of Hopton Heath.

 Election as MP and subsequent exclusion

 After the war's end in 1645, Gell replaced the Royalist William Allestry as MP for Derby and helped his brother obtain a grant of £1,200 from Parliament towards his arrears in October 1647.

 The by-election for Gell was particularly contentious.
 Given the influence his brother already held over the military and civic life of Derbyshire and local resentment to the Gell family, his election was contested by Captain Robert Mellor, a candidate of the Freemen of Derby, a local burgesses' federation.

 The Gells reportedly entered the Guildhall with armed soldiers, attempted to record voters’ names, and surrounded the building with guns to intimidate supporters of Mellor, especially contesting the use of 'postal votes' from absent soldiers and freemen being used.
 Additionally, Sir John Gell ordered Mellor to garrison Chatsworth the night before the election, in order to prevent his canvassing.

 Two sets of election returns were sent to Parliament: one (unofficial, unsigned) declaring Thomas Gell elected, with another (official one, with seal) declaring Robert Mellor the winner.
 The Commons had to adjudicate which return was valid, with Gell, after prolonged dispute, declared the MP.

 Gell served alongside Nathaniel Hallowes as an MP for Derby for 3 years until his exclusion during Pride's Purge, as the Gells had supported the moderate, anti-New Model Army faction.